SaboTaj22/startup/README.md

 # CSS Deliverables
 For this deliverable I created the main styling format used throughout the website, and customized the various HTML pages.
+- Header, footer, and main content body customized.
+- Navigation elements - You can click on each of the navigation elements and it will take you to the indicated page.
+Also created hover CSS so buttons looks more responsive and appealing to the eye.
+I also created a navigation bar that can be seen when the application is shrunk down.
+It doesn't work yet given that I need to do some JS coding for it.
+- Responsive to window resizing - My app looks great on all window sizes and devices.
+I went through and customized each page individually.
+- Application elements - Used good contrast, whitespace, padding, flex, and appropriate media queries for responsiveness.
+- Application text content - Consistent fonts and color styling.
+- Application images - Added welcome image and created inventory grid.

 [Link: notes.md](notes.md)